-- 1. Identity confirmation: cross-checking the data with any other information - 2.
-Identity assertion: mentioning the fact to another researcher or a non-user - 3.
-Identity assertion: mentioning the fact to the data owner - 4.
-Taking no further action
+- 1. Identity confirmation: cross-checking the data with any other information; - 2.
+Identity assertion: mentioning the fact to another researcher or a non-user; - 3.
+Identity assertion: mentioning the fact to the data provider; - 4.
+Taking no further action.

-Action (1) may or may not be a breach of confidentiality, but it is almost certainly a breach of the access terms to the data, as the researcher is now trying to actively re-identify a data subject (in many jurisdictions, this would also be a breach of the law).
+Action (1) may or may not be a breach of confidentiality, but it is almost certainly a breach of the access terms of the data, as the researcher is now trying to actively re-identify a data subject (in many jurisdictions, this would also be a breach of the law).

 Action (2) is also likely to be a breach of access terms: mentioning something discovered about a data subject could be taken as seeking confirmation of the identity of the data subject, seeking to provide another with identifying information, or both.
-It is not clear whether an offence has been committed if the identification is inaccurate, but most data access agreements ban any information being shared about data subjects, whether that information is true or not.
+It is not clear whether an offence has been committed if the identification is inaccurate, but most data access agreements ban any information being shared about data subjects, whether that information is accurate or not.

-The consequences of action (3) depend on the attitudes of the data owner.
-Data owners following the Active Researcher Management principles (in essence, a shared responsibility model; see Desai and Ritchie, 2010) should welcome information about easily recognisable subjects as an opportunity to review protection measures in the light of new information.
-However, the authors have observed data facilities where any speculation about the identity of data subjects, even to the data owners and irrespective of intent, is strictly forbidden and liable to penalties.
+The consequences of action (3) depend on the attitudes of the data provider.
+Data providers following Active Researcher Management principles (Desai and Ritchie, 2010) should welcome information about easily recognisable subjects as an opportunity to review protection measures in the light of new information.
+However, the authors have observed data facilities where any speculation about the identity of data subjects, even to the data providers and irrespective of intent, is strictly forbidden and liable to penalties.

-Some data owners require users to report any suspected identification, and so action (4) may be a breach of access conditions.
-However, it is not clear how a data owner could prove that spontaneous recognition has happened, unless one of actions (1) to (3) was also taken.
+Some data providers require users to report any suspected identification, and so action (4) may be a breach of access conditions.
+However, it is not clear how a data provider could prove that spontaneous recognition has happened, unless one of actions (1) to (3) was also taken.